chat-cli/chat-cli/README.md

 ## Run

 To run the program from within the same directory use the following command syntax.
-(If you downloaded a pre-packaged binary your path will be different.)

     $ ./bin/chat-cli <command> <args> <flags>

+If you downloaded a pre-packaged binary or used Homebrew to install your path will be different.
+You can add your binary to your path (Homebrew does this for you) and then you can just do the following:

+    $ chat-cli <command> <args> <flags>

 ## Help